MdHazratAli36/Deploy-Netflix-Clone-on-Cloud-using-Jenkins---DevSecOps-Project-/README.md

 docker run -d  -p 8081:80 netflix
 ```

-then if we open browser again we can see whole netflix page
+Then if we open browser again we can see whole netflix page

 **Phase 2: Security**

 1. **Install SonarQube and Trivy:**